Reviews You Can Rely On

 Measured Weight 2.09 lbs

-The Dewalt Xtreme 12V 5-In-1 Drill Driver Kit highlights the benefits of a drill with a reduced weight and compact dimensions, all while delivering a level of power and performance that rivals drills with higher voltage ratings.
+The Dewalt Xtreme 12V 5-In-1 Drill Driver Kit highlights the benefits of a drill with reduced weight and compact dimensions, all while delivering a level of power and performance that rivals drills with higher voltage ratings.
 This drill was our ideal choice for tasks where we needed to reach overhead or fit into cramped environments, such as attics or crawlspaces.
 When used in combination with various attachments, it allows for significant adjustments in drilling angles and positions, greatly enhancing convenience when working in tight or obstructed spaces.
 But don't let the compact size fool you.
 Our testers felt it was “effortless compared to the other 5-in-1s,” which can't always stand up to the power offered by heavier-duty models.
-Fitted with a 5" hole saw, it cut through a solid core door in a respectable 40 seconds (which is faster than any other 12V model we tested), and didn't bind up at all during the process.
+Fitted with a 5" hole saw, it cut through a solid core door in a respectable 40 seconds (faster than any other 12V model we tested) and didn't bind up at all during the process.
 It was able to drill through 16ga sheet steel with a 1/4" bit in just 1.5 seconds, which is a time on par with come 20V DeWalt models.
 In our drilling tests, it performed well when used for 3" deck screws, getting the fasteners flush almost 100% of the time, but struggled a bit with the larger lag screw, and was only able to reach a 4.12" depth.

-Although the Dewalt Xtreme 12V 5-In-1 Drill Driver Kit proved to be a great drill driver, it isn't without some shortcomings.
+Although the Dewalt Xtreme 12V 5-In-1 Drill Driver Kit proved to be a great drill driver, it has some shortcomings.
 The kit only includes one battery, as opposed to the two that are typically included with 12V models from competing brands, and In terms of battery life, it was only able to make it through 4 rounds of our battery testing routine before petering out halfway through the 5th, yet it takes almost an hour to recharge fully.
 We also found that attachments can be a little finicky to line up and attach.
 While this is a 12-volt model, it would be nice to see a chuck size up to a half inch, as is seen on more powerful models, as opposed to the ⅜ inch chuck.
 For a step up in performance from DeWalt, we suggest you look at the DeWalt 20V Max Compact Drill/Driver Kit DCD771C2.
-Minor criticisms aside, if a 12-volt system meets your requirements for power, performance, and battery life, then you'll be more than satisfied with this compact and capable model.
+Minor criticisms aside, if a 12-volt system meets your power, performance, and battery life requirements, you'll be more than satisfied with this compact and capable model.

 Read more: Dewalt Xtreme 12V 5-In-1 Drill Driver Kit review